FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 ![](include/3DView.png)

-The whole mixing experience of Spat Revolution takes place in the 3D view.
+The whole mixing experience of SPAT Revolution takes place in the 3D view.
 It is really simple to create a mix this way: simply grab a source and move it where you want it to be.
 But there are a few subtleties that are important to get right.

 The first important thing to understand is that there are two main zones in the SPAT Revolution 3D view:
-+ One inside which you should put sound sources in (the efficiency zone).
++ One inside which you should put sound sources in: the efficiency zone.
-+ One inside which you shouldn’t (the protection zone).
++ One inside which you shouldn’t: the protection zone.

 Depending on if you are working with a room using channel-based or not, or depending on the speaker arrangement used, these zones will have different shapes and usages that we will discuss below.